SwordInTheScone/swordinthescone.com/siteinfo.md

 Site design by Jeannette and [Nina Ovryn](http://ninaovryndesign.com/).

-Thanks to Natania and Josh for their help with editing and photography, respectively.
+Thanks to Josh Schwartz and Natania for their help with photography and editing, respectively.

 Site coding by [Hunter Freyer](http://hjfreyer.com).
 [Email the Webmaster](mailto:webmaster@swordinthescone.com).